samjonester/samjonester.github.io/_posts/2017-04-07-accessibility-is-usability.md

 Accessibility can feel intimidating if you aren't familiar with the standards, rules, and techniques used to create accessible web content.
 I remember feeling overwhelmed by everything involved with creating something that is accessible.
 Unfortunately, this left me afraid and I failed to act at all!
 I've since learned a few things that have made accessibility feel more approachable.

-Much of the benefits can be achieved with easy-to-implement techniques.
+Much of the benefits can be achieved with [easy-to-implement techniques][accessibility-techniques].
 By thinking about accessibility while initially creating web content, it's even easier to ingrain equal access.

 ## JavaScript *is* Accessible